kumar-shashank/online_banking_system/README.md

 # Description of the various folders
-/online_Banking_system : Contains the source code of the website /online_Banking_system/images : Contains various images and icon vectors used as resources in the website /online_Banking_system/css : Contains various fonts(.ttf files) used in the website
+/online_Banking_system : Contains the source code of the website /online_Banking_system/images : Contains various images and icon vectors used as resources in the website /online_Banking_system/css : Contains various fonts(.css files) used in the website